 In recent years Flash has been heavily criticized as an insecure technology.
 Flash-based sites have been hit by numerous attacks, and vulnerabilities have not always been fixed at the same pace they showed up.

 30%.
 The price to sell your items on the App Store.
 Whether it's an app or products you sell through the app.
 This is neither new nor surprising.
 And it comes as no surprise that Apple enforce strict regulations and tries to prevent developers and content providers from circumventing them.

 A few weeks ago I read this story on the dramatic decline in downloads from App Store and Google Play.
 Tough reading for a guy who's recently taken a seat in a company that primarily delivers apps to news media around the globe.
 And even more so for the customers who buy our products.

 User surveys tracks behavior and preference tendencies among newspaper readers, and that can result in an improved digital profile, a more determined sale of advertising and a better understanding of the customer’s demand.

 Older versions of software and backwards compatibility will always play an important role in software development.
 No matter how much you push users to upgrade their applications, some readers will be late to adopt the new version.
 The same is true for Visiolink applications.

 2015 is coming to an end.
 And what a year.
 We have traveled the world to meet both new and existing customers to hear about your businesses and goals for the future.
 Our talks have been interesting, challenging and fun.
 We look forward to talking even more with you in 2016.

-Viby J, Denmark: Based on a growing demand from media companies currently ‘navigating without a compass’, a new group of industry experts has formed the Business Intelligence and Consulting company, visiolab.
-By focusing on data analysis and digital strategy, visiolab specializes in Knowledge Based Decision Making and the optimization of Audience Growth and New Ad Revenues in e-papers.
+Based on a growing demand from media companies we have formed Visiolab as a Business Intelligence and Consulting unit to support business decisions, so that you “act on data”.
+By focusing on data analysis and digital strategy, Visiolab specializes in knowledge based decision making and the optimization of Audience Growth and New Ad Revenues in ePapers.